-Shifting now to current challenges, there was much more concurrence among libraries, with only small differences between what libraries of different types reported as challenges.
-For instance, all library types reported "marketing the program/getting the word out" as a challenge.
-In general, that emerged clearly as the largest challenge across Colorado's libraries.
+Shifting now to current challenges, there was much more convergence among libraries, with only small differences between what libraries of different types reported as challenges.
+For instance, all library types reported "marketing the program/getting the

 Respondents were also invited to share other challenges, and 27 chose to do so.
 In general, most of these responses centered around the theme of marketing and ensuring an audience for programs and services offered.
 A second theme focused on the lack of staffing to offer adult services.
-The following lists contain responses as written to an open ended, "Other," question.